 How to Use Your Printer Profile

-Extract your profile(s) from the “zipped” file you downloaded to an easily accessible location on your computer, using WinZip or Stuffit.
+Extract your newly created profile(s) from the “zipped” file you downloaded to an easily accessible location on your computer, using WinZip or Stuffit.
 Once the file is unzipped, it will be necessary to install the profile in the proper location in order to use it.
 The profile must be installed into a specific sub-folder of the operating system on your computer, or it will not work.
-Below is a table that shows the appropriate installation locations for the most common operating systems.
 Installing a printer profile in Windows is automatic and easy.
 Simply right-click on the file and select “Install Profile” from the pop-up menu that appears.
-The profile will automatically install a copy of itself in the appropriate folder as shown in this table.
-To install on a Mac, you must place the profile in the correct folder as indicated below.
+The profile will automatically install a copy of itself in the appropriate folder.
+If you need to install manually, install the profile here: C:\Windows\System32\spool\drivers\color.
+To install on a Mac, you must place the profile into the correct folder manually: MacHD/Library/ColorSync/Profiles.

 Using a color-managed workflow to print your images with the printer profile is not difficult and should yield good results, as long as you follow some basic guidelines.
-The printer driver should be set-up so that color management is turned off.
-There are written PDF instructions included with the Printer Setup Kit – downloadable from the Downloads page – which will help you set up your printer driver, and also help you set up the software you intend to use for printing your images.
-I recommend that you read – and then re-read – the information in Color Management 101.
+I recommend that you read – and then re-read – the Color Management 101 page.
 There is some good basic information there about how to set up your system to print with a printer profile.
 It will not only help you with WHAT to do, but it will also help you understand WHY you are doing it.
 And it is much better to have an understanding of why you are doing something than to just take a cookbook/menu-driven approach to your workflow.

 If You Have Problems